openjdk/jtreg/doc/building.md

 ## Running `jtreg` Self-Tests

-`make test` will run all the self-tests.
-To invoke individual tests, use the `.ok` file of each test as target, for example
+To run all the self-tests, use `make test`.
+This takes a couple minutes.

+Any individual test can be run in isolation by running make with the full absolute pathname for the marker file (that is, the *.ok target fort the test) as the target to be built.
+For example:
 ```
 bash build/make.sh -- $(pwd)/build/test/ControlTest.ok
 ```
+Read more about test makesfiles in [test/README.md](test/README.md#makefiles).

 Some tests depend on specific versions of JDK being available, specified by the following variables: `JDK8HOME`, `JDK9HOME`, `JDK14HOME`, `JDK18HOME`.